-Janet Yellen made history in January when she became the first woman to serve as U.S. treasury secretary.
-She will play a critical and highly visible role in the country’s financial and monetary matters.
+Janet Yellen made history in 2021 when she became the first woman to serve as U.S. treasury secretary.
+She now plays a critical and highly visible role in the country’s financial and monetary matters.

 Yellen’s economic leadership comes at a time when women are increasingly taking charge of their money, and have more money and power than ever before.
 According to McKinsey & Co., women in the U.S. are set to inherit an estimated $30 trillion from aging parents or spouses by 2030.1